lightelligence-io/styles/src/components/ActionButton/ActionButton.md

 V2-Buttons can be used with `<button>` and `<a>` elements and occupy the `olt-ActionButton*` class names.

-The Action Button consists of three three state, depending on the cursor's distance to the click-area:
+The Action Button consists of three states, depending on the cursor's distance to the click-area:

 - Default: The label is hidden and only the icon is displayed
 - Approximation: If the cursor is over a containing element (or near the button) the icon's base and the label appear